kingsdigitallab/crossreads/docs/research.md

 ## Questions

 * Q1. where are the annotation encoded?
+  * github
-* Q2. how to encode structured annotations?
+* Q2. how to encode structured descriptions in W3C Web Annotations?
+  * json?
 * Q3. what is the minimal set of sustainable components that match our requirements?
+  * See new SoW & Evolutionary Solution Overview documents.
-* Q4. annotators?
+* Q4. other alternative or reference annotators?
+  * See Miro board for examples.
 * Q5. does IIIP presentation API allows insertion of annotations?
+  * Yes, but not all image servers will support that API
 * Q6. where does the list of objects come from?
   * a) IIIP collections - with annotation to DTS api
   * b) DTS - with matching url convention to find corresponding IIIF manifest